yanatan16/yanatan16.github.io/_posts/2023-05-10-niwots-challenge-2023.markdown

 - _Injuries_: My ankles were a bit tight and bothersome since I rolled them in the lead-up to Barkley and re-rolled about a month before Niwot's.
 So I finally decided to try Leukotape to strengthen my bad ankle against a possible roll.
 My PT had previously suggested it, and one time I met Max King, who also does this.
 Here's a [link to Max explaining how to tape your ankle](https://www.instagram.com/reel/Crd14vAuQ1s/?utm_source=ig_web_copy_link).
 Incredibly, this worked super well, and I'll be doing it for every long technical run I do.

 - _Nutrition_: In the week leading up to the race, I kept coffee to ~10oz a day and only had one alcoholic beverage in the week.
 I learned from my failed nutrition at Barkley and adapted into many varied and easy-to-eat snacks totaling ~3000 calories per lap.
-In addition to my usual allotment of Spring Energy Awesome Sauce and Wolf Packs, I included gouda cheese cubes, plantain chips (very caloricaLly dense!), Oreos, and Twix bars.
+In addition to my usual allotment of Spring Energy Awesome Sauce and Wolf Packs, I included gouda cheese cubes, plantain chips (very calorically dense!), Oreos, and Twix bars.

 ### Race Day